 #4 – Reduce Go to Market Time

-The advantage of Joint venture is it helps firms in gaining access to new capacity, technological knowledge and new markets in a reduced time frame without causing any detrimental effect to the quality.
-In fact most of the time it helps firms in making up for the lost time that might have given an edge to its competitors by getting into a joint venture thus tackling competition with a better strategy and limited risk.
+The advantage of a Joint venture is it helps firms in gaining access to new capacity, technological knowledge, and new markets in a reduced time frame without causing any detrimental effect on the quality.
+In fact, most of the time, it helps firms in making up for the lost time that might have given an edge to its competitors by getting into a joint venture, thus tackling competition with a better strategy and limited risk.

-Even though in a JV, firms operate as separate entities, their partnership helps in building better products eventually capturing more market share providing win-win situation with maximum gain and minimum commitment.
+Even though in a JV, firms operate as separate entities, their partnership helps in building better products, eventually capturing more market share, providing a win-win situation with maximum gain and minimum commitment.

-This has been a guide to Advantages of Joint Venture.
-Here we provide the list of top 4 advantages of the joint venture with some examples.
+This article has been a guide to Advantages of Joint Venture.
+Here we provide the list of top 4 advantages along with detailed examples and explanations.
 You can learn more about accounting from the following articles –